How to boost your EX credentials

 In a previous blog we considered how brands could effectively market themselves during the pandemic, is it morally right and how can it be done tastefully?

 Some of the examples highlighted are evidence of an emerging ‘Responsible Era’ where brands are actively encouraging better behaviours.

 Strong brands in the future will be built with robust and authentic values and employees will be advocates driving the success.

 This isn’t a new concept by any means, but the coronavirus pandemic has acted as a catalyst to driving these changes as best practice.

 But that shift cannot be done without the strength and commitment of the people within the business.

-Businesses can have all the tools and technology to deliver staff engagement but it is harder than ever with remote working or skeleton staff to know if the message and sentiment is really cutting through.
+Businesses can have all the tools and technology to deliver staff engagement, but it is harder than ever with remote working or skeleton staff to know if the message and sentiment is really cutting through.

-Here’s our top tips for boosting your EX credentials.
+Here are our top tips for boosting your EX credentials.

 - The difference between leadership and management is communication.

 - Align any internal communications with external activity and never assume that internal messaging won’t be leaked.